A Storyteller That Got the Details Right

 The Fourth Dimension is Death (1989)

 are the only conventional private eye murder mysteries in the Westlake canon.
-It’s not surprising they are under pen names; Westlake was suspicious of the form.
-(Again, see his essay “The Hard-Boiled Dicks,” discussed below.)
+It’s not surprising they are under pen names; as the essay “The Hard-Boiled Dicks” makes clear, Westlake was suspicious of the form.

 While the Coes and Holts are probably really only for Westlake completists, they will make good reading for anyone who likes to try to “beat the detective” and solve the murder mystery before the hero does.
 The always-honest Westlake leaves the clues in plain sight; rather to my surprise, without trying, I solved a few of them myself.
 What I Tell You Three Times is False is especially fun, as it features not just “Packard” (Sam Holt, a Jim Rockford/James Garner figure), but also the actors famous for playing Miss Marple, Sherlock Homes, and Charlie Chan on TV.